-- The project would be connected to the town sewer and water. - The soil type on site is Carver loamy coarse sand.
+- The applicant is working on grants, low interest loans, state and federal tax incentives etc. that are available for energy efficient multi-family housing. - The Applicant has said he is considering installing solar water heating panels to be used to pre-heat the water going to each unit's on-demand potable water heater. - The Applicant has said that the Mansard roof will include invisible 21st century technology (He calls it the Modern Mansard).
+The hidden 60' x 60' low pitch roof inside the mansard roof line, in addition to hiding water heating solar collectors, will also be pitched for drainage and engineered to support the weight of a "Green Grid" green roof to include plantings. - If the green roof is built he would include a small area for tenants to enjoy. - Waste Management: Trash will be enclosed in wooden shelters along fence on Arch Ave. - Water: Town water - Wastewater: - \circ $\,$ The project would be connected to the town sewer and water. - The soil type on site is Carver loamy coarse sand.
 This soil has a high capacity to infiltrate runoff.
-It is located in the Harbor watershed. - The Applicant might install a 1500 gallon tank for roof runoff to irrigate plantings with a discharge of excess runoff into the leaching system if he can determine it is not a liability issue. - The applicant has a new existing 1500 gallon septic tank with a Title 5 leaching field that would be disconnected from the house when tying into the town wastewater with approval of this project.
+It is located in the Harbor watershed. - The Sewer Commissioners did approve a tie in for this property for 12 units.
+This is an important part of the project as proposed. - The property owners on Dukes County Avenue paid for the installation of the sewage collection line which is in place. - While there is a moratorium on sewer connections to the system at this time the project was already approved by the Sewer Commission to tie in to the Oak Bluffs wastewater collection facility before the moratorium. - Stormwater: - The impervious footprint (building footprint) of the modified project is less than the previous plan resulting in less stormwater generation.
+The previous conceptual plan for stormwater disposal should apply with some adjustments possible to the current plan. - The Applicant might install a 1500 gallon tank for roof runoff to irrigate plantings with a discharge of excess runoff into the leaching system if he can determine it is not a liability issue.
+If the Applicant installs a green grid roof with plantings as he is contemplating that would also decrease the amount of runoff. - The applicant has a new existing 1500 gallon septic tank with a Title 5 leaching field that would be disconnected from the house when tying into the town wastewater with approval of this project.
 The Applicant indicates that overflow from a storm beyond the 10-year storm would be directed to this tank for treatment and holding. - The Applicant has employed SBH engineers to design of a storm water system to handle a 25-year return storm on site.
-This plan should come back to LUPC for approval prior to occupancy of the new units. - The leaching basins should be preceded by a catch basin to prevent fine sediment from entering the leaching area and shortening the lifetime of the system.
+Staff recommends that this plan should come back to LUPC for approval prior to occupancy of the new units. - The leaching basins should be preceded by a catch basin to prevent fine sediment from entering the leaching area and shortening the lifetime of the system.